Table of Contents Show

 Analysis Board

 Architects make detailed analyzes before starting the project and as a result, they determine the needs, conditions and deficiencies.
 Even developing a concept begins as a result of the analysis.
 Site analysis, urban scale (e.g. Lynch) analysis, sociocultural analysis, analysis of physical conditions (e.g. climate, geography etc.), environmental analysis, these can form the content of analysis boards.
 Most of the time, where the concept comes from depends on the research at the analysis stage.
 To reinforce the concepts, we recommend doing lots of analysis and designing analysis boards to present those analysis.
 It is certain that the analyzes presented together with the architectural drawings are not legible by the members of the jury.
+Understanding the different diagram types in architecture can help you choose the right visual format for each analysis element on your board.

 Professional Boards